Windmill Software Ltd

 +/- 0.25 oC | -200 to 650 oC

-For a table of thermocouple and PRTD accuracies see http://www.microlink.co.uk/tctable.html
+For a table of thermocouple and PRTD accuracies see the Microlink site.

 OK, let's suppose you've chosen a sensor - how do you get data from it into your PC?
 The answer is a data acquisition interface with suitable software such as Windmill.
-The interface hardware might be a card which plugs into the expansion slot of your computer.
-You wire the sensor to the card and the computer can now monitor temperatures.
+The interface hardware might plug into a port on your PC, for example the USB or Ethernet port.
+Older systems were often cards which plugged into the expansion slot of your computer.
+You wire the sensor to the data acquisition unit and the computer can now monitor temperatures.
 (Other methods of connecting the hardware to the PC were discussed in our second newsletter.)

 The next two sections go into more detail about thermocouples and RTDs - concentrating on things you need to be aware of when connecting them to a compturised system.